swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-5-track-model-evolution-with-dvc.md

    output_classes: 11
 ```

-Here, you simply changed the `epochs` parameter of the `train` stage, which
+Here, you simply changed the `epochs` parameter of the Train stage, which should
-should slightly affect the model's performance.
+slightly affect the model's performance.

 ### Reproduce the experiment